Radware/mssp_to_cc_migration_tool/README.md

 ## Overview

-### Specific Data Extracted

-The tool extracts the following specific data:
-- Accounts of type "Customer" and their Protected Object.
-- Tenants’ users under each account, categorized into:
-  - User-Monitor
-  - User-Basic
-  - User-Admin

 ### User Account Initialization

 All users will be assigned a default password and will be required to change their password on their first login.